-We’ve seen the writing on the wall that using cookies for digital marketing wouldn’t last.
+We’ve seen the writing on the wall that using third-party cookies for digital marketing wouldn’t last.
 For years, the amount of data marketers have been able to gather using cookies has been shrinking, and aside from the technical elements that contribute to the decrease in cookie effectiveness, there are major societal factors at play that have big implications for the cookie world.

 Cookie Monster is Angry, and I Don’t Blame Him.

-A slew of new legislation such as The General Data Protection Act (GDPR) require websites that collect personal data to disclose how and why they are using the data to visitors – giving users unprecedented control over the use of their data and allowing them to opt out of all non-essential cookies (i.e. the ones marketers use).
+A slew of new legislation such as The General Data Protection Regulation (GDPR) requires websites that collect personal data to disclose how and why they are using the data to visitors – giving users unprecedented control over the use of their data and allowing them to opt out of all non-essential cookies (i.e. the ones marketers use).
 This has resulted in the rise of people opting out of cookie use, which has caused a dramatic decrease in the amount of information available through cookies in general.
 While there is still no law that applies globally, legislation like GDPR shows a growing trend moving away from a marketer’s ability to track and retarget website visitors using cookies.

 Google, Apple, Everyone is Done With Cookies.

 Recent announcements by the two biggest web browser providers, Chrome and Safari, favor much stricter limitations and even block cookies altogether.

 Since 2017, Apple has released a series of updates to its Safari browser called ITP (Intelligent Tracking Prevention) that have all been aimed at reducing the effectiveness of tracking cookies, especially by third-party resellers.
 The ITP 2.2 update is the next step in this effort as it will limit the use of cross-site tracking cookies down to one day.